antonwis/BMBackend/README.md

 # BMBackend
 Black Metal World Map backend

-api & database handling for the black metal world map app
+API & database handling for the black metal world map app

+Band data was datamined from metal-archives.com and turned into a local database.

+The database currently features over 140000 bands.

 ## Used in conjunction with the BMFront vue app: